-Trulieve will employ a twofold approach to attracting qualified candidates from Holyoke.
+Trulieve will employ a twofold approach to attracting qualified candidates from Holyoke and other disproportionately impacted communities.
 With respect to staffing and employment opportunities, Trulieve will give hiring preference to qualified Holyoke residents and Impacted Individuals.
 To achieve this goal Trulieve intends to work with community partners that can assist the company in identifying qualified Holyoke residents and Impacted Individuals to fill open positions within the company.